-Your drinking water is supplied by two wells located in the Potomac Group Formation.
-The susceptibility analysis for Whispering Pines Mobile Home Park's water supply is based on a review of the water quality data, potential sources of contamination, aquifer characteristics, and well integrity.
-For more information on the source of your water, the significant potential sources of contamination, and susceptibility analysis, contact the Maryland Source Water Assessment Program at Maryland Department Environment the of the at (410)537-3714 visit the web or on https://mde.maryland.gov/programs/Water/water supply/Source Water Assessment Program/Pages/by county.aspx
+Your drinking water is supplied by one well.
+The susceptibility analysis for Angelica Nurseries' water supply is based on a review of the water quality data, potential sources of contamination, aquifer characteristics, and well integrity.
+For information on the source of your water, the significant potential sources of contamination, and susceptibility analysis, contact the Maryland Source Water Assessment Program at the Maryland Department of the Environment at (410) 537-3714 or visit on the web at: https://mde.maryland.gov/programs/Water/water-supply/Source-Water Assessment Program/Pages/by county.aspx